aidanduffy68-prog/behavioral-oracle/fry_protocol/docs/RED_TEAMING_BEHAVIORAL_ORACLES.md

 ### How Attackers Could Exploit This

-1. **Fake Price Movements**
+**1. Fake Price Movements**
 - Manipulate prices on one exchange
 - Trigger false loss events
 - Claim rewards for events that didn't really happen

-2. **Cross-Chain Gaming**
+**2. Cross-Chain Gaming**
 - Lose money on one chain
 - Claim on another chain
 - System sees two separate events instead of one

-3. **Timing Tricks**
+**3. Timing Tricks**
 - Coordinate price updates across data sources
 - Create brief windows where sources disagree
 - Exploit these windows for false claims

 ### How We'll Fix This